NativeScript/docs-v7/ApiReference/platform/device.md

 ## Class: "platform".device

 ##### Static Properties
+ - **manufacturer** - _String_.
+  Gets the manufacturer of the device.
+For example: "Apple" or "HTC" or "Samsung".
  - **model** - _String_.
   Gets the model of the device.
-For example: "Nexus 5" or "iPhone.
+For example: "Nexus 5" or "iPhone".
  - **os** - _String_.
   Gets the model of the device.
 For example: "Android" or "iOS".